AhmadRafiee/DevOps_Certification/gitlab/repository-server/ReadMe.md

 1. Change bootstrap password with new admin password
 2. Delete default maven repository
 3. Delete default nuget repository
-4. Disable anonymous access
+4. Enable anonymous access
 5. Activate realms for docker login to registry
 6. Create role for new user
 7. Create new user for repository usage
 8. Create docker blob store for docker repository on minio object storage
 9. Create docker proxy repository for mirror registry
+10. Create apt proxy for debian 12 main
+11. Create apt proxy for debian 12 security
-10. Check all settings
+12. Check all settings

 **Run script for nexus config with this command:**